DesktopECHO/kWSL/README.md

  Neon Installation Complete!
 GUI will start in a few seconds...
 ```

-Currently you should see approximately 1331 packages installed.
+Currently you should see approximately 1316 packages installed.

-Upon completion you'll be logged into an attractive and fully functional KDE Plasma.
-A scheduled task is created for starting/managing kWSL.
+Upon completion you'll be logged into your KDE Desktop.
+A scheduled task is created for starting kWSL.

 **If you want to start kWSL at boot (like a service with no console window) do the following:**

  - Right-click the task in Task Scheduler, click properties
  - Click the checkboxes for **Run whether user is logged on or not** and **Hidden** then click **OK**
  - Enter your Windows credentials when prompted

  Reboot your PC when complete.  kWSL will automatically start at boot, no need to login to Windows.

 **xWSL is configured to use Bonjour (Multicast DNS) for easy access in WSL2**